-If intramuscular administration of a large dose of the product (more than 5 ml) is required, it is possible to administer the product in divided doses in different sites.
+If a large dose of the product is required to be administered intramuscularly (over 5 ml), it is possible to be administered in doses divided for various sites.

 4.4 Special warnings and precautions for use

-After administration of anti-D immunoglobulin, a transitory increase in the passively transmitted antibodies leading to false positive results of serological tests for the presence of antibodies, such as e.g. Coombs test for neonates, may occur.
+After the use of anti-D immunoglobulin a temporary increase in passively transmitted antibodies may occur, leading to false-positive results of serologic tests for the presence of antibodies, e.g. Coombs’ test in newborn babies.

 4.6 Fertility, pregnancy and lactation